Bridal Suite | Dressing Room – Essential Tips

 What Is A Bridal Suite And What Are The Benefits?

-A bridal suite is a space where you prep up for the big day, eliminating distractions in getting dressed without any unnecessary people around, providing more time for hair and makeup without having to rush, and allowing you not to have to travel in your gown.
+A bridal suite is a space where you can prep for the big day, eliminating distractions while getting dressed without unnecessary people around.
+This allows for more time for hair and makeup without rushing, and also removes the need to travel in your gown.

 In most cases, a bridal suite is provided free of charge by the venue where your ceremony will be held.
 It could be either a hotel room, a banquet room, or an area directly inside the church.

-Preparing to dress up can be a long process for a bride.
-You should get dressed in the same place as where you’re getting married to avoid transporting delays and keep your white gown pristine and wrinkle-free.
+Preparing to get dressed can be a lengthy process for a bride.
+You should get dressed in the same place where you’re getting married to avoid transportation delays and keep your white gown pristine and wrinkle-free.

 It can also be a really nice way, better than at home, to get some private time with your girls before all of the madness begins!